matheus-rech/image-slide-deck-generator/README.md

 1. Select which AI model you want to use from the dropdown menu
 2. Click on the upload area or drag and drop images
+3. Add optional messages and captions for each image
+   - Messages can provide context about the image
+   - Captions can describe or label the image
+4. Click "Generate Slides"
-3. Wait for the AI to process the images and generate slides
+5. Wait for the AI to process the images and generate slides
-4. Navigate through the slides using the Previous and Next buttons
+6. Navigate through the slides using the Previous and Next buttons
-5. View the detailed explanation for each slide if needed
+7. View the detailed explanation for each slide if needed

 ## Getting API Keys